 Here’s a quick overview of solar viability in Iowa:

-Iowa ranks in the bottom half of states in the country for solar conversions, and the cost of solar equipment on a per-watt basis is quite a bit above the national average.
+Iowa ranks in the bottom half of states in the country for solar conversions, and the price of solar equipment on a per-watt basis is quite a bit above the national average.
 Thankfully, the abundance of sunny days and the favorable solar incentives available in the Hawkeye make solar a sound investment for many homeowners.
-Below, you’ll find a cost analysis guide that will help you determine if your home is a good candidate for solar panel installation.
+Below, you’ll find an expense analysis guide that will help you determine if your home is a good candidate for solar panel installation.
 You’ll also find some information on the benefits of solar conversion in Iowa and some things you should know before you install solar panels on your home.

 Solar panels prove to be a worthwhile investment for many Iowans, but they won’t save every homeowner money.
 Below, we’ll discuss some crucial factors to consider that can help you determine if solar is right for you.

 Checking your monthly energy consumption is one of the easiest ways to see if solar would benefit you.
 Generally, homes that consume at least 500 kilowatt-hours per month will profit over time from going solar.
 You can check your average monthly energy needs by looking at your recent electric bills.
 Most Iowa residents consume about 865 kWh monthly, which is well above the minimum where solar is considered worth it.
 If you use far less than the typical home, you might find that the return on investment isn’t as good, especially since electricity rates in Iowa are a bit below the national average.